Developer Tools7 min read|MJMinjae

 Is it safe to paste sensitive JSON data?

-What's the maximum JSON size supported?
+What's the maximum JSON size the tool supports?

-Can I format JSON with comments?
+Can I format JSON that has comments in it?

 What indent style should I use?